Supermensch: The Legend of Shep Gordon: Cast

+The film's narrative is driven primarily by Shep Gordon as he recounts the story of his career.
+Supporting interviews feature some of the many friends and associates in his life, including actors Michael Douglas, Sylvester Stallone, Tom Arnold and Mike Myers, musicians Alice Cooper, Willie Nelson, Mick Fleetwood, Steven Tyler, Sammy Hagar and Anne Murray, film producer Carolyn Pfeiffer, record producer Bob Ezrin, NBA coach Don Nelson, and celebrity chef Emeril Lagasse.

+Reception

-ReceptionSupermensch: The Legend of Shep Gordon received generally positive reviews upon its release.
-Review aggregator Rotten Tomatoes gave the film a "Certified Fresh" approval rating of 78% based on reviews from 79 critics.
+Supermensch: The Legend of Shep Gordon received generally positive reviews.
+Review aggregator Rotten Tomatoes gave the film an approval rating of 78% based on reviews from 79 critics.
 The site's critical consensus reads: "Its unabashedly positive tone may strike some viewers as disingenuous, but even if Supermensch doesn't tell the whole story, it's an undeniably entertaining one."
-Metacritic gives the film a score of 64/100 based on reviews from 26 critics, indicating "generally favorable reviews".
+Metacritic gives the film a score of 64/100 based on reviews from 26 critics.

 David Rooney of The Hollywood Reporter described Myers's film as a "sloppy kiss on an entertainment industry maverick" and called it "brisk", "entertaining", and "somewhat scattered".

 Justin Chang of Variety wrote: "It’s an affectionate, sometimes downright slobbery career salute with a soft, unexamined center — a moving experience for all involved, no doubt, but one of limited interest outside the celebrity bubble it depicts."
 Mark Adams of Screen Daily described the work as "warm-hearted", "enjoyably fluffy", and "a genially non-critical film that leaves audiences with a smile".